nluuarch/ar-p-c/README.md

   - returns the dish instance that has the highest score from this user

 - `User#least_favorite_dish`
-  - returns the dish instance that has the highest score from this user
+  - returns the dish instance that has the lowest score from this user

 - `User#remove_ratings(dish)`
   - takes a `Dish` (an instance of the `Dish` class) and removes _all_ of this user's ratings for that dish